What is the goal of Ice911?

 Why are you doing this?
 Isn’t this the government’s job?

-Simply put, Ice911 Founder Leslie Field feels deeply inspired, and has the skills, to try to improve the trajectory of our planet’s climate—for her kids and others.
-Given the strong split in the U.S. government about climate change, Field decided to join other citizen scientists, ecological entrepreneurs, and community organizers who are acting now because there is no time to lose.
+Simply put, the Ice911 team feels deeply inspired, and has the skills to try to improve the trajectory of our planet’s climate.
+Given the strong split in the U.S. government about climate change, Ice911 is joining other citizen scientists, ecological entrepreneurs, and community organizers who are acting now because there is no time to lose.

 Who’s paying for this?
 How can I help?

 Ice911 is a 501(c)3 non-profit and relies on donations from kind and visionary individuals and foundations who care about creating a better world.
 In addition, long-time Ice911 team members have contributed a huge number of volunteer hours toward developing and deploying our ice-aid solution.
 To help us reach our goal sooner, please donate here.

 What are the next steps?

 Collect additional data during the 2016-2017 winter season (freeze and thaw) to better understand the whole energy system and environment and to make better predictions using modeling software.
 Pursue means to test and deploy our safe and effective ice-aid in the Arctic, where we hope to make a timely difference.